fluid-project/fluid-express/README.md

 ## Writing your own middleware component

 This package provides the abstract `gpii.express.middleware` gradeName that all middleware should extend.
-At a minimum, a valid implementation must replace the default `getMiddleware` invoker.
+At a minimum, a valid implementation must override the default `middleware` invoker.

 For examples, check out the middleware modules included in the tests for this package.